beketays/Project_OOP/README.md

 ### CLASS Diagrams

 A class diagram is a structural diagram of the UML description language that shows a simplified structure of the hierarchy of system classes, their interactions, attributes, methods, interfaces, and the relationships between them.

+## Problems and solutions

+Each team member had difficulties implementing the code, but after our live meetings and a little brainstorming, everything worked out.
+Mainly there were difficulties with teamwork, because if everyone does all the parts separately, it is very difficult to put everything together.
+And at that moment we realized that we needed to change the tactics of fulfilling our duties.